 - a. retain and/or treat the total Water Quality Volume (WQV) per NH Code Env-Wq 1504.10, OR - b. achieve at least: - 1.
-90% removal of Total Suspended Solids (TSS) (average annual load) generated from the total post-construction impervious area; and - 2.
-60% removal of total phosphorus (TP) (average annual load) generated from the total post-construction impervious area.
+80% removal of Total Suspended Solids (TSS) (average annual load) generated from the total post-construction impervious area; and - 50% removal of both total nitrogen and total phosphorus (TP) (average annual load) generated from the total post-construction impervious area.
 Calculation of removal rates shall be in accordance with NH MS4 Permit, Appendix F, EPA Region 1 tools and guidance, and/or the NH Stormwater Manual. - 20.
 Stormwater Management Performance Criteria for Redevelopment: